mothur/mothur.github.io/_wiki/costello_stool_analysis.md

 colleagues](https://www.ncbi.nlm.nih.gov/pubmed/19892944) published a
 paper in Science where they sampled 9 people at four time points at 27 locations on their body.
 Fortunately, for us, they posted their data on the Short Read Archive.
-In this tutorial, I\'ll use mothur to analyze the stool samples from 6 of these individuals (3 women and 3 men) showing how I would analyze the data using the methods available in mothur.
-Because the original sff file is not available, I\'ve created mock fasta and qual files complete with the forward primer and the barcode.
+In this tutorial, I'll use mothur to analyze the stool samples from 6 of these individuals (3 women and 3 men) showing how I would analyze the data using the methods available in mothur.
+Because the original sff file is not available, I've created mock fasta and qual files complete with the forward primer and the barcode.
 To follow this tutorial you will need the following files\...